Documentary about missing Titanic submersible to air on British TV

 Where will ‘Titanic Sub: Lost at Sea’ air?

-The documentary about the missing Titanic submarine will air on British TV’s Channel 5 News at 7pm UK time (2am Malaysia time on June 23).
+The documentary about the missing Titanic submarine will air on British TV’s Channel 5 News at 7pm UK time (2am Singapore time on June 23).
 It will be hosted by Dan Walker.

 This story first appeared on Augustman Singapore